CumulusNetworks/docs/content/cumulus-linux-57/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 ## Show Histogram Information

-To show a list of the interfaces on which histograms are enabled, run the `nv show service telemetry histogram interface` command:
+To show a list of the interfaces with enabled histograms, run the `nv show service telemetry histogram interface` command:

 ```
 cumulus@switch:~$ nv show service telemetry histogram interface